sindu12jun/table-dragger/README.md

 # table-dragger

-> Drag and sort your table as you want.
+> Finally, you are able to drag and sort your table as you want.

 [![demo.gif][demoPic]][demo]